FaceND/Button_Scroll/README.md

-# MQL5 Scroll to Recent Button
+# Scroll_To_Recent

-This MQL5 script adds a dynamic button to the MetaTrader 5 chart, enabling users to quickly navigate to the most recent bar.
+This dynamic Scroll to Recent button helps users to quickly navigate to the most recent bar.
 The button is intelligently designed to appear when the chart is scrolled back and disappear when the chart is at the most recent bar, enhancing the user's chart navigation experience.